 That cheque signatories be authorised by the Association.

 To review annually the insurance of Association property, including the Presidential Chain, Trophies, stock of medals, certificates, frames, ties, badges and other items, and to ensure that the nature of the insurance, replacement values and that the rates are appropriate.
 New items to be insured timeously.

-The Treasurer to keep proper accounts to be presented to the A.G.M. with interim accounts to the Autumn meeting.
+The Treasurer to keep proper accounts to be presented to the A.G.M.

 9.1 Examination of Accounts

 Annual accounts to be examined by an Examiner appointed by the Council and presented to the A.G.M.